deckhouse/deckhouse/ee/modules/030-cloud-provider-vsphere/docs/CONFIGURATION.md

 By default, the storage subsystem uses CNS volumes with the ability of online-resize.
 FCD volumes are also supported, but only in the legacy or migration modes.

-* `compatibilityFlag` — a flag allowing the use of the old CSI version;
+* `compatibilityFlag` — a flag allowing the use of the old CSI version.
+Possible values:
-  * Format — a string;
-  * Possible values:
   * `legacy` — use the old version of the driver.
 FCD discs only, no online-resizing;
   * `migration` — in this case, both drivers will be available in the cluster at the same time.
 This mode is used to migrate from an old driver.

-  * An optional parameter;
+An example:
 ```yaml
 cloudProviderVsphere: |
   storageClass: